hpssjellis/multi-language-edgeimpulse-tutorial-vision-cell-phone/README.md

 #### 9
 # Transfer Learning
 Select Transfer learning and then change the Training Cycles from 20 to 200, Select Auto balance Dataset and Data Augmentation and click "Start Training" This step might take several minutes.
-Check the loss if you can read it.
+Check the "loss" if you can read it.
 Hopefully is is gracefully reducing.
-The smaller the loss is the relatively better your dataset is learning.
-When finished your model will show the accuracy, Confusiion Matrix which is faily unconfusing to understand and the Data Explorer which gives a visual graph of how well your data has been sperated into distinct sets.
+The smaller the loss is, the relatively better your dataset is learning.
+When finished, your model will show the accuracy, Confusion Matrix which is faily easy to understand and the Data Explorer which gives a visual graph of how well your data has been sperated into distinct sets.

 <img src="https://user-images.githubusercontent.com/5605614/190945162-03662614-cdeb-43ec-92fa-0fe9201ec8ce.png" title="Transfer Learning" width=400 />